IndustryFusion/fleet-deployments/README.md

-# Kustomize MQTT Sensor Example
+# MQTT Data service deployment using Kustomize

 This example will deploy the mqtt application using kustomize.
 The app will be deployed into the `oisp-devices` namespace.